Kristin Lenz shares favorite items she collects in her weekly Vintage Must Haves series.

 As many of the photos above show I pull together these vintage treasures into my every day cabin/cottage decor.
 The photo below is a corner of our sunroom with many of the items.

 Our cubbies are an essential part of our home.
 The kids are able to find things quickly, shoes and supplies are corralled off the floor and mom keeps her sanity!
 Many pieces like this reclaimed wood flag and hall tree are from my favorite store Roughing It in Style.
 Our cubbies were handmade from my sketch by our handyman.
-The chicken wire baskets I found at Walmart.

 I also love collecting vintage wool coats like this Hudson Bay stripped one and this Woolrich buffalo plaid.
 I do wear them in winter, they are the warmest coats on the planet!
 When I’m not wearing them, they are instant decor.

-That is the key of lake house style- layering the old with the new.
+That is the key of our lake house style- layering the old with the new.
 Seeing pieces of the past helps remind us of what lake life is all about: relaxing, connecting with nature, peace and enjoying good company.
 Those are the elements that are timeless, leave behind the hustle and bustle and just be fully present in the moments.